RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Right extends from the moment of arrest to the end of the Trial.
     - Different rules apply in relation to Pre-Trial Silence and Silence at Trial
   - Pre-Trial Silence
-    - Evidence of Silence (s89 & s89A)
+    - Evidence of Silence (s 89 & s 89A)
-      - In a Criminal proceeding, s89 provides that subject to the special requirements set out in s89A, an unfavourable inference must not be drawn from evidence that a person failed or refused:
+      - In a Criminal proceeding, s 89 provides that subject to the special requirements set out in s 89A, an unfavourable inference must not be drawn from evidence that a person failed or refused:
         - to answer one or more questions, or
         - to respond to a representation,
-      - put to that person by an investigating official, who at that time, was performing functions in connection with the investigation of the commission, or possible commission, of an offence (s89(1) refers).
+      - put to that person by an investigating official, who at that time, was performing functions in connection with the investigation of the commission, or possible commission, of an offence (s 89(1) refers).
-      - For a serious indictable offence, s89A provides unfavourable inferences may be drawn if A failed / refused to mention a fact that A could reasonably have been expected to mention in the circumstances existing at the time, and that is relied on in his / her defence in that proceeding (s89A(1) refers).
+      - For a serious indictable offence, s 89A provides unfavourable inferences may be drawn if A failed / refused to mention a fact that A could reasonably have been expected to mention in the circumstances existing at the time, and that is relied on in his / her defence in that proceeding (s 89A(1) refers).
         - AKA TELL THEM YOUR ALIBI
-      - Certain requirements such as a ‘Special Caution’ apply in relation to s89A.
+      - Certain requirements such as a ‘Special Caution’ apply in relation to s 89A.
   - Silence at Trial
     - How does the law address the situation where the Accused elects to remain silent at trial ?
       - The Accused has the right to remain silent at trial and put the Prosecution to proof.
 Consequently he / she may elect not to give evidence or not call evidence on his / her behalf.
-      - As set out in s20 EA, the Prosecution is not permitted to make comment about the Accused’s election not to give evidence.
+      - As set out in s 20 EA, the Prosecution is not permitted to make comment about the Accused’s election not to give evidence.
 (Raises questions about what ‘comment’ actually means ????)
-      - Under s20(2) the Judge, or other party (not Prosecution), may comment on the Accused’s election but must not make a comment that suggests / infers that the Defendant is guilty of the offence. cf  Weissensteiner v The Queen (1993) 178 CLR 217
+      - Under s 20(2) the Judge, or other party (not Prosecution), may comment on the Accused’s election but must not make a comment that suggests / infers that the Defendant is guilty of the offence. cf Weissensteiner v The Queen (1993) 178 CLR 217
       - This section only applies in criminal proceeding for an indictable offence.
-    - Evidence Act s20 - Comment on failure to give evidence
+    - Evidence Act s 20 - Comment on failure to give evidence
       - (1) This section applies only in a criminal proceeding for an indictable offence.
       - (2) The Judge or any party (other than the Prosecutor) may comment on a failure of the Defendant to give evidence.
 However, unless the comment is made by another Defendant in the proceeding, the comment must not suggest that the Defendant failed to give evidence because the defendant was, or believed that he or she was, guilty of the offence concerned.
       - (3) ……..
     - Weissensteiner v The Queen (1993) 178 CLR 217
       - Facts: W went on a boat trip with a young couple.
 Sometime during the trip, the couple dropped out of contact with everyone they knew and stopped drawing upon their bank account.
 W returned alone, with the boat, and with some of their possessions.
 When questioned about their whereabouts, he gave conflicting explanations.
 He was charged with their murder and tried.
 At his trial, he did not give evidence.
 The TJ told the jury that, since W was the only person in the world in a position to contradict or deny the Crown case (that he murdered them), and he elected not to do so, the jury could more safely draw an inference of guilt from his decision not to testify.
         - HCA: Held that this was a permissible comment to make.
-      - The HCA decision in Weissensteiner is at odds with the basis for s20 – the practical protection the Accused’s right to silence.
+      - The HCA decision in Weissensteiner is at odds with the basis for s 20 – the practical protection the Accused’s right to silence.
       - *** Weissensteiner reflected a principle that originated in civil case of Jones v Dunkel (1959) 101 CLR 298.
     - The enactment of the EA has clarified the limitations on judicial comments about the Accused’s decision not to testify.
-      - When examining s20, the superior courts have said that comments about adverse inferences should be seen as an interference with the right to silence, which is an entrenched and fundamental right.
+      - When examining s 20, the superior courts have said that comments about adverse inferences should be seen as an interference with the right to silence, which is an entrenched and fundamental right.
       - In light of HCA decisions in RPS, Azzopardi and Dyers, it is clear that only in a rare and exceptional case, where the facts would be peculiarly within the knowledge of the Defendant, will the Judge be permitted to make an adverse comment about the Defendant’s failure to give evidence.
 This is how the HCA reconciled and rehabilitated its decision in Weissensteiner v R (1993) 178 CLR 217.
     - RPS v The Queen (2000) 199 CLR 620
       - Facts: RPS was on trial for sexual assaults against his daughter between the ages of 4 and 14.
         - The evidence against him came from his daughter (complainant) and her mother, to whom RPS had apparently made certain admissions about the sexual assaults.
         - RPS elected not to give evidence, which means in effect that he did not deny the evidence against him.
       - HCA: Held that Weissensteiner, and all the cases that relied on it, were no longer applicable.
         - HCA said that, in a criminal trial, the entire onus is upon the Prosecution, and it will never – or rarely – be reasonable to expect the accused to testify.
-        - HCA also held that s20 prohibits the TJ from commenting in any way that suggests the accused is guilty of the offence.
+        - HCA also held that s 20 prohibits the TJ from commenting in any way that suggests the accused is guilty of the offence.
       - *** The following year, in Azzopardi v The Queen (2001) 205 CLR 50, the HCA affirmed this decision.
     - Dyers v The Queen (2002) 210 CLR 285
       - Facts: Dyers was the leader of what the HCA later described as a “cult” called Kenja.
         - A 13-year-old girl was the daughter of a Kenja member, and the girl attended what was called a “processing session” with Dyers during which she alleges he sexually assaulted her.
         - In his defence, Dyers said he had an alibi.
 At the time the girl alleges he sexually assaulted her, he said he had an appointment for an “energy conversion” session with a woman called Wendy.
         - He tendered his appointment diary to show that he had an appointment with Wendy at the time.
 He did not call Wendy.
       - TJ said to the jury: “you are not entitled to speculate on what the witness might have said if the witness had been called”.